@some_function (1)

 |

-In the target column, row, or cell, if the current member of the dimension specified in Argument 1 is supplied from the member list of the vertical or horizontal axis, it returns the depth of that member in the member list (starting from The depth skips members not included in the member list that are below the starting member in the member tree.
-For example, if there are three levels of members (A > B > C), and only A and its grandchild C are included in the member list (but B is not), C is considered to have a depth of 1 (A has a depth of 0).
-If Argument 1 is a string, it is considered a dimension label. |
+In the target column, row or cell, if the current member for the dimension specified by the 1st argument is supplied from the vertical or horizontal member list, returns the depth of that member within that member list ( Depth is counted by skipping members that are under the starting member of the member list in the member tree but not included in the member list.
+For example, if there are three hierarchical members A > B > C, and the starting member A and its grandchild C are included in the member list but B is not, the depth of C is 1 (the depth of A is 0).
+If the 1st argument is a string, it is treated as a dimension label. |

 @height |